Empowering Philanthropy

 To become a signatory to the Principles, each organisation needs to fill out this brief form annually and share information on the following: organisational gender practices, funding going towards initiatives supporting women and girls, funding going to women-led organisations, and gendered considerations as part of the funding or programme delivery process.

-- Contact details of one personnel who will oversee liaison for the Principles
+• Contact details of one personnel: The designated person who will oversee the liaison for the Principles.